crosstyan/stupid/README.md

 which comes first, `a` or `b`? it depends on the compiler implementation.
 (but *usually* it's LSB as first field, and for each number of field, MSB first inside the field)

+> [!WARNING]
-*by usually I mean most of the little endian common compilers implementations, your mileage may vary*
+> by usually I mean most of the little endian common compilers implementations, your mileage may vary

 You could verify what your compiler does with this code: